MetPX/sarracenia/doc/sr3.1.rst

-* when a v3 (flow_plugin or imported) module has a syntax error, all the tools of the python interpreter apply, providing a lot more feedback is given to the coder.
+* when a v3 (flow_plugin or imported) module has a syntax error, all the tools of the python interpreter apply, providing a lot more feedback is given to the coder. with v2, it just says there is something wrong, much more difficult to debug.

-* v3 api is strictly more powerful than v2 working on groups of messages, rather than individual ones.
+* v3 api is strictly more powerful than v2, as it works on groups of messages, rather than individual ones.

-Another reason is that

 Environment Variables